jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ---

-Since we have created the first user, the application is built to require all further access to `/api/users` or `/api/deployments` endpoints to require HTTP BASIC authentication.
+Since we have created the first user, the application is built to require all further access to `/api/users`, `/api/{userId}`,`/api/deployments`, `/api/deployments/{deploymentId}`,`/api/devices`, `/api/devices/{deviceId}`, and `/api/extensions/{extensionId}` endpoints be protected with HTTP BASIC authentication.

 The OpenAPI UI makes this easy by giving a way to include the HTTP BASIC authentication headers in all browser XHR requests.
 Look for the `Authorize` button above the API endpoint widgets.
 Click the `Authorize` button and fill in the credentials for your `admin` user with the `F5RocksAPIs!` password.

 ![Add credentials](./assets/images/f5-apps-openapi-app-input-credentials.png)

+---
+***How Do I Add Security to Micro Services?***

+There are open and closed source micro services middleware and API security products available which restrict API endpoint access in many ways.
+This includes adding authentication and authorization services.

+API security services can be added by:

+1) inclusion in your application code as middleware

+or

+2) forcing request and response traffic through a security proxy using our container orchestrator

+The *Passport JS* authentication service in our application utilizes *node express'* middleware interfaces.
+We directly included the *Passport JS* request and response processing in our application code.
+The OpenAPI schema validation is also included as application middleware.
+Many applications *chain* together request and response middleware to integrate into ecosystems.

+[istio](https://istio.io/) and [F5 Apen Mesh](https://aspenmesh.io/) are examples of products where the container orchestrator is used to force access to micro services through a security proxy.
+This appoach is also known as having *sidecar* containers.
+There is a vibrant market place emerging for such *sidecar* containers.
+The emergence is closely linked to containerized deployment orchestration, as it is the orchestrator which typically deploys the services in a way which forces the traffic through the *sidecar*.

+For TMOS device orchestration, we are *not* concerned wtih providing framework middleware or containerized proxies which restrict access to provisioning BIG-IPs.
+Our job is to make the provisioning of services on our devices as simple as possible. *Separation of concerns* is a very importand thing to implement in micro services.
+We play our role, others play theirs.

+___

 Notice that the *roles* associated with our users are defined by the application.
 The *roles* have nothing to do with TMOS roles.
-There are open and closed source micro services middleware and API security products available which restrict API endpoint access and force full IAM RBAC.
-We can add those services through either our application framework's middleware interfaces or with by force traffic through a security proxy using our container orchestrator.
-For TMOS device orchestration, we are *not* concerned wtih providing framework middleware or containerized proxies.
-Our job is to provision services on TMOS devices. *Separation of Concerns* is a very importand thing to implement in micro services.
-We play our role.

 Our example application has a primitive tag based roles system.
-A user account aquires a role by having the user's `roles` attribute include the role tag name.
+A user account aquires a role by having the user's `roles` attribute include the role's tag name.
 Our example application has only two roles:

 ---
 | Role Tag      | Explanation                                                               |